samglish/First-responder-process/README.md

 - Disconnect affected systems from the network **without powering them off**.
 - Prevent further access by users or malware.
 - Ensure volatile data is preserved if possible.

+### 3. Documentation
+- Log **time, date, and actions** taken from the moment of arrival.
+- Record the physical setup, visible screen contents, cable connections, etc.
+- Photograph the scene if necessary.